Neo-fascism: United Kingdom

 The British National Party (BNP) is a nationalist party in the United Kingdom which espoused the ideology of fascism and anti-immigration.
 In the 2009 European elections, it gained two members of the European Parliament (MEPs), including former party leader Nick Griffin.
 Other British organisations described as fascist or neo-fascist include the National Front, Combat 18, the English Defence League, and Britain First.

 Americas

 Argentina

 In Argentina, a notable advocate of neo-fascism was president María Estela Martínez de Perón, who applied anti-communist policies under the fascist police organization Triple A and economic market opening policies.
 Perón made a direct apology to fascism by performing the Roman salute in an appearance on the national radio network.
-The National Reorganization Process is also considered a neo-fascist or fascist dictatorship.
+The National Reorganization Process has been described by some scholars as a fascist dictatorship.

 Brazil

 The Brazilian government of Jair Bolsonaro is cited as the rising point of neo-fascism in South America in the 21st century, based on the denial of science, bellicose rhetoric and authoritarian measures that withdraw rights from the population linked to a strongly neoliberal economic policy.
 As a result of factors such as opposition to Workers' Party, fear and reaction to the 2013 protests, as well as the 2008 financial crisis and 2014 Brazilian economic crisis, Jair Bolsonaro emerged as a viable option, not because of a well-defined strategic project, but almost accidentally.
 In this way, the multiplicity of groups that make up the Bolsonarism, the different wings (military, ideological, religious, capital, etc.) present pragmatic disagreements, strategies, objectives and distinct methods.
 The core of this Brazilian neo-fascism converged its interests and rhetoric with Pentecostal religious fundamentalism and both allied themselves with military sectors and liberal think tanks, so that within bolsonarism there is a power bloc made up of non-fascist conservatives and far-right neo-fascists; although still without the support of the broad and fanatical mass movement which was the basis of European fascism.